EYO-07/Notepad--/README.md

 ![](Notepad__6.png)

 A slop and much lesser version of Notepad++, don't like it?
 Use Notepad++ instead.
+For Linux version use [Notepad--](https://github.com/EYO-07/Notepad--Linux).

-Build on top of winforms and Scintilla5.NET ( https://github.com/desjarlais/Scintilla.NET ).
+Build on top of winforms and [Scintilla5.NET](https://github.com/desjarlais/Scintilla.NET).

 ## Features--
 1. Fixed Dark Theme.
 I don't care about your bad taste, it's hardcoded.